ddooley/ddooley.github.io/_pages/docs/data-types.md

 ## Other metadata

 Other metadata may need to be marked e.g. how to deal with: “In some cases, a component is detected in the food matrix, but it cannot be quantified precisely.
-The analytical result can therefore be considered as ‘trace’.”
+The analytical result can therefore be considered as ‘trace’” (see [here](<sup>6</sup>https://ciqual.anses.fr/cms/sites/default/files/inline-files/TableCiqual2017_XML_docENG.pdf){:target="_blank"}).
 Another case is where a data item exists but has been obfuscated for privacy reasons.
 OBI does not currently have a metadata standard that addresses these cases.

 ## "Other" values